numbas/LissaJS/README.md

 A library for parsing, evaluating and rearranging algebraic expressions in JavaScript.

+LissaJS is a temporary name.
+It's meant to pun on "Lissajous", and follows the convention that every Javascript library's name ends in "JS", but apart from that it hasn't got much going for it.
+Suggestions of better names are welcome at [issue #1](https://github.com/numbas/LissaJS/issues/1).

 This is a spin-off of the [Numbas](https://github.com/numbas/Numbas) e-assessment system.
 It has no external dependencies, but the code's a bit of a mess at the moment.

 It's currently provided on a "do what you can with it" basis; we'll add examples and documentation later.